alpianon/howdyadoc/reveal-md/README.md

 <!--frag fade-in-then-semi-out-->
 ```

-Available classes in revealjs are:
+Available fragment subclasses in revealjs are:

 ```
 visible